Smiles of a Summer Night

-Smiles of a Summer Night (Sommarnattens leende) is a 1955 Swedish comedy film written and directed by Ingmar Bergman.
+Smiles of a Summer Night (Sommarnattens leende) is a 1955 Swedish period comedy film written and directed by Ingmar Bergman.
 It was shown at the 1956 Cannes Film Festival.
-In 2005, TIME magazine ranked it one of the 100 greatest films since 1923.
+In 2005, Time magazine ranked it as one of the 100 greatest films since 1923.

 The film's plot—which involves some couples who switch partners on a summer night—has been adapted many times, particularly as the theatrical musical A Little Night Music by Stephen Sondheim, Hugh Wheeler and Harold Prince, which opened on Broadway in 1973, and as Woody Allen's film A Midsummer Night's Sex Comedy (1982).

 Plot

 The film takes place in Sweden around the turn of the twentieth century.
 Fredrik Egerman is a middle-aged lawyer married to a 19-year-old beauty, Anne.
 Their two-year marriage is still unconsummated, due to Anne's reluctance.
-Fredrik has a son, Henrik, from his marriage to his late first wife.
+Egerman has a son, Henrik, from his marriage to his late first wife.
 Henrik is in his early twenties and is studying to be a minister but is currently tormented by his love for his step-mother, who secretly loves him in return.
-Henrik is distracting himself from his urges by attempting an inconclusive affair with Fredrik's lusty young servant, Petra.
+Henrik is distracting himself from his urges by attempting an inconclusive affair with Egerman's lusty young servant, Petra.

 Between his two marriages, Fredrik had an affair with a prominent stage actress, the beautiful Desiree Armfeldt, but she broke off the relationship.
-Desiree now has a young son named Fredrik, born shortly after her affair with Fredrik Egerman.
-(It is implied, but never directly stated, that little Fredrik Armfeldt is the son of Fredrik Egerman.)
+Desiree now has a young son named Fredrik Armfeldt, born shortly after her affair with Fredrik Egerman.
+(It is implied, but never directly stated, that little Fredrik Armfeldt is the son of Egerman.)
 Desiree is now having an affair with an army officer, Count Carl-Magnus Malcolm.
-The Count's wife, Charlotte, is an old friend of Anne Egerman.
+The Count's wife, Charlotte, is an old friend of Egerman's second wife Anne.

-Fredrik goes to see Desiree one night to pour out his marital troubles to her and ask for her help.
-Fredrik falls into a puddle outside Desiree's house, and Desiree dresses him in the Count's nightshirt.
-The violently jealous Count shows up and orders Fredrik to leave.
-After Fredrik goes, the Count and Desiree argue and subsequently decide to part amicably.
-When the Count returns home, he tells Charlotte about the encounter and orders her to tell Anne Egerman about Fredrik's supposed infidelity (though no infidelity actually occurred).
-When Charlotte visits Anne, she confesses that she loves the Count despite everything and would do anything to be loved in return.
+Egerman goes to see Desiree one night to pour out his marital troubles to her and ask for her help.
+He falls into a puddle outside Desiree's house, and Desiree dresses him in the Count's nightshirt.
+The violently jealous Count shows up and orders Egerman to leave.
+After Egerman goes, the Count and Desiree argue and subsequently decide to part amicably.
+When the Count returns home, he tells Charlotte about the encounter and orders her to tell Anne about Egerman's supposed infidelity (though no infidelity actually occurred).
+When Charlotte visits Anne, she confesses that she loves the Count despite everything, and would do anything to be loved in return.